Pelosi calls for U.S. and world leaders to boycott China's 2022 Olympics | Politics

 Pelosi calls for U.S. and world leaders to boycott China's 2022 Olympics

-"Let's not honor the Chinese government by having heads of state go to China," Pelosi said.
+"Let's not honor the Chinese government by having heads of state go to China," she added.
 "For heads of state to go to China in light of a genocide that is ongoing - while you're sitting there in your seat - really begs the question, what moral authority do you have to speak again about human rights any place in the world?" she said.

 Demands for some form of boycott of the Beijing Games are growing.
 Last month, Republican Senator Mitt Romney introduced an amendment to broader legislation to counter China that would implement a U.S. diplomatic boycott.

-Proponents of Americans competing in Beijing's Olympics say it would be unfair to punish athletes, and that the Games would provide a platform for the United States, which has one of the highest Winter Olympic medal counts, to show its vitality on the global stage.
-Sarah Hirshland, the chief executive officer of the U.S. Olympic and Paralympic Committee, said in a written statement to the hearing that the committee was concerned about the "oppression of the Uyghur population," but that barring U.S. athletes from the Games was "certainly not the answer."
+Proponents of Americans competing in Beijing's Olympics say it would be unfair to punish athletes, and the Games would provide a platform for the United States, which has one of the highest Winter Olympic medal counts, to show its vitality on the global stage.
+Sarah Hirshland, the chief executive officer of the U.S. Olympic and Paralympic Committee, said in a written statement the committee was concerned about the "oppression of the Uyghur population," but barring U.S. athletes from the Games was "certainly not the answer."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)